RocketMan/zookeeper/INSTALLATION.md

         date.timezone="Asia/Kolkata"

+   IMPORTANT: Some operating systems such as Debian have **two** global php.ini files, one for Apache and the other for command line.
+If you are running Push Notification (below), you will need to set it for both.
+On Debian, the locations of the files are:

+        /etc/php/<version>/apache2/php.ini
+        /etc/php/<version>/cli/php.ini

+   where <version> is the PHP version number (e.g., 8.2).

 b.
 If you are using shared hosting and do not have permission to edit php.ini, or you want to set a different timezone value for Zookeeper Online, edit the `.htaccess` file in the `zookeeper`